AashGan/TemporalPerturbSum/README.md

 python  train-split.py --config_path path/to/config
 ```

-For the Multi-Layer perceptron experiments described in the paper, you can use the following execution
+For the Multi-Layer perceptron experiments described in the paper, you can run the following

 ```bash
 python mlp-split.py --config_path path/to/config